Post-16 Options Booklet and Support for Students in Year 10/11

 Tutor Time (throughout the year)

-Mr Young (Assistant Head – Achievement), Mr Foster (Progress Leader for Year 11), Mr Hallam (Careers Leader) the Year 11 Tutor Team and Year 11 Citizenship teachers will all be on hand to support students with their Post-16 applications, including help with searching for specific courses and apprenticeship opportunities, checking personal statements and producing academic and personal references.
+Mr Young (Assistant Head – Achievement), Mrs Matthews (Progress Leader for Year 11), Mr Hallam (Careers Leader) the Year 11 Tutor Team and Year 11 Citizenship teachers will all be on hand to support students with their Post-16 applications, including help with searching for specific courses and apprenticeship opportunities, checking personal statements and producing academic and personal references.
 All students’ Post-16 intentions are tracked so that bespoke support and correspondence can be targeted as it becomes available, including independent advice from our Ideas4Careers advisors.